AI-generated

 Doctrines

-• Prohibition on Additional Compensation for COA Personnel — Section 18 of Republic Act No. 6758 explicitly prohibits COA officials and employees from receiving salaries, honoraria, bonuses, allowances, or other emoluments from any government entity they audit.
-This rule is intended to preserve the independence and integrity of the COA.
-The Court applied this doctrine to affirm that the benefits received by the petitioners from MWSS were illegal.
+• Prohibition on Additional Compensation for COA Personnel (Section 18, R.A.
+6758) — COA officials and employees are prohibited from receiving salaries, honoraria, bonuses, allowances, or other emoluments from any government entity, local government unit, GOCC, or government financial institution, except compensation paid directly by the COA.
+The purpose is to preserve the independence and integrity of the COA and remove temptations that might compromise its constitutional mandate to prevent irregular expenditures.

 Key Excerpts

-• "To be able [to] properly perform their constitutional mandate, COA officials need to be insulated from unwarranted influences, so that they can act with independence and integrity. x x x.
+• "To be able to properly perform their constitutional mandate, COA officials need to be insulated from unwarranted influences, so that they can act with independence and integrity...
 The removal of the temptation and enticement the extra emoluments may provide is designed to be an effective way of vigorously and aggressively enforcing the Constitutional provision mandating the COA to prevent or disallow irregular, unnecessary, excessive, extravagant, or unconscionable expenditures or uses of government funds and properties."

 Precedents Cited

 • Saligumba v.
-Commission on Audit — This case was referenced to support the procedural ruling that the Supreme Court's power to review COA decisions is limited to money matters and not administrative cases involving personnel discipline, which must be appealed to the Civil Service Commission.
+Commission on Audit — Established that the SC's power to review COA decisions is limited to money matters and legal issues, not administrative disciplinary cases involving personnel

 Provisions

-• Section 18, Republic Act No. 6758 (Salary Standardization Law) — This was the primary substantive law applied, which prohibits COA personnel from receiving any form of additional compensation or benefits from the government entities they are assigned to audit.
+• Section 18, R.A.
+No. 6758 (Salary Standardization Law) — Prohibits COA personnel from receiving additional compensation from government entities other than the COA

-• Rule 64, Rules of Court — The Court explained that this rule, governing the review of judgments of the COA and COMELEC, was improperly invoked by the petitioners as it does not apply to administrative disciplinary cases of the COA.
+• Rule 64, Rules of Court — Governs review of judgments of COA and COMELEC, but held inapplicable to administrative disciplinary cases